Phishing vs Spoofing: Difference, Examples, and Safe Checks

 What is phishing?

 Phishing is social engineering that pushes a person to reveal something valuable or perform an unsafe action.
-CISA describes phishing messages as bait that can arrive by email, text message, direct message, or phone call, and warns that modern phishing may have perfect grammar because attackers can use AI tools.
+CISA describes phishing as a social-engineering threat that can arrive through email, texts, websites, or other messages [4].
+In 2026, clean grammar is not enough to prove a message is safe; the request, destination, sender path, and verification channel matter more.

 Common phishing goals include: